scarv/miracle/experiments/memory-bus/README.md

 Memory busses and interconnects are expensive to drive signals over, or to have toggle unnecessarily.

-Their value will be driven by registers, which change in value only when needed.
+This is because:
+- The traces often travel long distances across the chip (compared to an ALU datapath for example).
+- Many different sub-systems are connected to the same bus.
+- It may take multiple clock cycles to send and recieve a memory transaction due to stalls or interconnect latency.

+They behavior of memory busses is rarely documented for the programmer.
+While great care can be taken by through measurement and even informed assumptions about CPU register (overwrite) behaviour, memory hierarchy registers are often much more obscured.

+Further, they are often time-multipliexed between different resources.
+This can even occur in single-agent systems where a micro-controller tries to access data and instructions from the same memory.
+This multiplexing can mean values are left in registers which are not related to the currently running program, and their overwrite can cause leakage a long time after the original program was finished with it.

 Questions:

 1. Can we identify the number of register stages loaded data must travel through in a system by observing power based side channels?

    - Can we do this for multiple CPUs?

    - Can we do this for the same CPU on multiple systems?

 2. Can we work out if data loaded/stored some time ago remains in a register, which might get overwritten on the next load?

 3. Can we use this information to obtain a better leakage estimate?

 4. Can we use this information to better minimise leakage?

 # 2. Memory Bus Widths

-Typical micro-controller based SoCs will have some sort of bus interconnect, allowing the uC to talk to memory and peripherals.
+Typical micro-controller based SoCs will have some sort of bus interconnect, allowing it to talk to memory and peripherals.

-The data lines of this bus are usually as wide as the register word width of the CPU.
-A 32-bit CPU will have a 32-bit data bus.
+The data lines of this bus are usually as wide as the register word width of the CPU: A 32-bit CPU will have a 32-bit data bus.

+CPUs often operate on values which are smaller than the word width of the register.
+This is commonly seen in block ciphers.
-When loading and storing sub-word values, parts of the bus are not used.
+When loading and storing sub-word values, what happens on the rest of the bus is not known to the programmer.

-However, past work suggests that sometimes, more information than was requested is driven onto the bus, which may cause more or different leakage than was expected.
+Past work suggests that sometimes, more information than was requested is driven onto the bus, which may cause more or different leakage than was expected.

+One may also be able to reason about bus behavior by analysing bus standards such as AXI, AMBA and Wishbone.
+These standards define the physical signals used to communicate, as well as how data is layed out on them.

 Questions:

+1. For each popular micro-controller bus standard, survey their behavior with respect to sub-word width accesses.

+   - Is their handling of sub-word acceses fully specified?

+   - Can reasonable assumptions be made about their implementation be made in the absence of a total specification?

-1. Can we reverese engineer how a bus handles sub-word data accesses?
+2. Can we reverese engineer how a bus handles sub-word data accesses?

+   - Theoretically it should be possible to demonstrate this using well chosen data being loaded and stored, and creating an expectation for how much adjoining data is also transfered but discarded.

-2. Can we do this for multiple CPUs?
+3. Can we do this for multiple CPUs?

+   - RISC style architecturs typically all have the same collection of byte/halfword/word load and store instructions.

-3. Can we do this for multiple implementations of the same CPU?
+4. Can we do this for multiple implementations of the same CPU?

    - Do the results differ?

-4. Can we get a better leakage estimation by taking this into account?
+5. Can we get a better leakage estimation by taking this into account?

    - Is this leakage exploitable?

    - Can we use this information to better minimise leakage?

 ---